 • They are developed by consensus between experts that include SMEs, security vendors, the CIS benchmarking team, and even the global security community via the CIS Workbench.

-• While not a regulatory requirement, most prominent compliance frameworks point to CIS benchmarks as the industry standard, making them an excellent means of achieving both security and compliance objectives.
+• While not a regulatory requirement, most prominent compliance frameworks point to CIS Benchmarks as the industry standard, making them an excellent means of achieving both security and compliance objectives.

 How CIS Benchmarks Are Developed